 All information that is collected about you during the course of the research will be coded with a study number and kept confidential.
-The information is available to the trial team, authorised collaborators, ethical review committees, Oxford University Hospitals NHS Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
+The information is available to the trial team, authorised collaborators, ethical review committees, government regulatory agencies and the Sponsor (University of Oxford), who can ask to assess the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.
 Any information about you that leaves the hospital/clinic will have your name and address removed so that you cannot be recognised from it.

 Every effort will be taken to maintain confidentiality.
 Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the CCVTM - Churchill Hospital, University of Oxford.
+Records are stored for at least 15 years, and in accordance with the applicable regulations.
 Trial results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.